Siege of Constantinople (674–678): Cultural impact

 Later Arab sources dwell extensively on the events of Yazid's 669 expedition and supposed attack on Constantinople, including various mythical anecdotes, which are taken by modern scholarship to refer to the events of the 674–678 siege.
 Several important personalities of early Islam are mentioned as taking part, such as Ibn Abbas, Ibn Umar and Ibn al-Zubayr.
 The most prominent among them in later tradition is Abu Ayyub al-Ansari, one of the early companions (Anṣār) and standard-bearer of Muhammad, who died of illness before the city walls during the siege and was buried there.
 According to Muslim tradition, Constantine IV threatened to destroy his tomb, but the Caliph warned that if he did so, the Christians under Muslim rule would suffer.
 Thus the tomb was left in peace, and even became a site of veneration by the Byzantines, who prayed there in times of drought.
 The tomb was "rediscovered" after the Fall of Constantinople to the Ottoman Turks in 1453 by the dervish Sheikh Ak Shams al-Din, and Sultan Mehmed II (r.
 1444–1446, 1451–1481) ordered the construction of a marble tomb and a mosque adjacent to it.
 It became a tradition that Ottoman sultans were girt with the Sword of Osman at the Eyüp mosque upon their accession.
 Today it remains one of the holiest Muslim shrines in Istanbul.

-This siege is even mentioned in the Chinese dynastic histories of the Old Book of Tang and New Book of Tang.
+This siege is mentioned in the Chinese dynastic histories of the Old Book of Tang and New Book of Tang.
 They record that the large, well-fortified capital city of Fu lin (拂菻, i.e. Byzantium) was besieged by the Da shi (大食, i.e. the Umayyad Arabs) and their commander "Mo-yi" (Chinese: 摩拽伐之, Pinyin: Mó zhuāi fá zhī), who Friedrich Hirth has identified as Mu'awiya.
 The Chinese histories then explain that the Arabs forced the Byzantines to pay tribute afterwards as part of a peace settlement.
 In these Chinese sources, Fu lin was directly related to the earlier Daqin, which is now considered by modern sinologists as the Roman Empire.
 Henry Yule remarked with some surprise the accuracy of the account in Chinese sources, which even named the negotiator of the peace settlement as 'Yenyo', or Ioannes Pitzigaudes, the unnamed envoy sent to Damascus in Edward Gibbon's account in which he mentions an augmentation of tributary payments a few years later due to the Umayyads facing some financial troubles.